Mann (1999 film): Soundtrack

 The soundtrack was "composed" by the duo Sanjeev–Darshan, while the lyrics were by Sameer Anjaan.
 Most of the tracks were allegedly plagiarised from other artists' songs without crediting them.
 "Nasha Yeh Pyar Ka" is based on the melody of "L'Italiano" by the Italian singer Toto Cutugno, "Tinak Tin Tana" is lifted from "Yang Sedang Sedang Saja" by the Malaysian singer Iwan, "Chaha Hai Tujhko" is based on the Tamil song "Edho Oru Paatu" composed by S. A. Rajkumar from Unnidathil Ennai Koduthen (1998), "Khushiyan Aur Gham" was lifted from "Come Vorrei" by the Italian pop group Ricchi e Poveri, and "Kali Nagin Ke Jaisi" was lifted from "Ya Rayah" by the Algerian singer Dahmane El Harrachi.
 The first 40 seconds of "Kehna Hai Tumse" were sampled from "Liquid" by Jars of Clay.
 According to the Indian trade website Box Office India, with around 2,800,000 units sold the soundtrack became the sixth highest-selling album of the year.

-Vocals for Khan were supplied by Udit Narayan.
+Vocals for Aamir Khan were supplied by Udit Narayan.